 primary liver malignancy – HCC, intrahepatic cholangiocarcinoma, other rare types

-secondary liver metastases– common primary sites include GI, lung and breast cancers
+secondary liver metastases – common primary sites include GI, lung and breast cancers

-other causes of right upper quadrant mass – cholecystitis, gallbladder mucocoele, extrahepatic cholangiocarcinoma, mass within small bowel, ascending/transverse colon or connective tissues
+other causes of right upper quadrant mass – cholecystitis, gallbladder mucocoele, extrahepatic cholangiocarcinoma, mass within the small bowel, ascending/transverse colon or connective tissues

 Diagnostic tests for patients with suspected liver cancer include: